I welcome the Minister, Deputy Harris, back to the House.

-What the amendment has not done for obvious reasons but what I will need to do, and there was a understanding of this in the other House, I will need to be quite prescriptive on how that independent audit works.
+What the amendment has not done for obvious reasons but what I will need to do, and there was an understanding of this in the other House, I will need to be quite prescriptive on how that independent audit works.
 As Senators will know, we have had the CervicalCheck audit.
 We have had the RCOG review, which is a very independent and robust process.
 We obviously need to have a situation whereby it is very clear what the criteria are for the audit and obviously it needs to mirror the RCOG review or something very similar.
 There is a little bit of work to do to get this right.
 I am saying on the record of this House, as I said on the record of the other House, I will be back early in the autumn and I have some drafting done on this already to expand the scope to include that group.
 There is also a lot of work under way on the Scally recommendations on the future of audit.
 I am not proposing at this stage, and it would be unwise to so do, to expand beyond that group.
 For that reason and that reason only, I am not in a position to accept the amendment today.

 I thank the Minister for his update on the IT glitch.
 Many women will view one blunder as unfortunate but a second blunder involving 800 cases is carelessness.

 The Minister referred to the Scally standards for extra capacity.
 Have some of the previous companies that took on this work been found lacking and let go contract-wise?
-How many of the previous companies that were at fault been let go and told we are no longer interested in them because of their standards?
+How many of the previous companies that were at fault have been let go and were told we are no longer interested in them because of their standards?